-Upon returning to school, a student who was absent must give his/her homeroom teacher and/or nurse's office, a note stating the reason for the absence.
-This note must be signed by a parent/ guardian.
+Upon returning to school, a student who was absent must give his/ her homeroom teacher and/or Attendance Office, a note stating the reason for the absence.
+This note must be signed by a parent/guardian.

 Early Dismissal from the Regular School Day